 Home > FAQs

-Prices start from £75 for 1 hour.
+Prices start from £90 for 1 hour.
 For longer bookings, reduced rates apply.
 Please contact us for an accurate quote.
 Prices vary by services required, location, and event duration.

-On average, 10-12 people per hour depending on the complexity of the design.
+Between 10-15 people per hour depending on the complexity of the design.

 Face and body painting is suitable for children age 3+ years old if they are willing and able to sit still.
-Cosmetic products are not tested or insured for use on children under 3, since they have sensitive skin while their immune system develops.
+Cosmetic products are not tested or insured for use on children under three, since they have sensitive skin while their immune system develops.
 This is for their own health and safety - please do not take the risk by allowing them to participate earlier, as they may develop life-long allergies.

 Chunky festival glitter is not suitable for young children under 7 years old who may rub the product in their eyes.
 Thank you for your understanding.